jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 #### Set GoogleMaps

 * `.searchGoogleMap(title, location)`
-    Update the named GoogleMap widget to show the specified locaiton.
+    Update the named GoogleMap widget to show the specified location.

 * `.zoomGoogleMap(title, mod)`
     Change the zoom level of the named GoogleMap.